ianjohngraham/ianjohngraham.github.io/_posts/publish/2017-11-19-odata-xconnect-sitecore-9.md

 <img src="/assets/img/xconnectproxy.PNG"/>

-Now if we open up PowerBIs Data sources and try to connect again.
-We've got a connection from PowerBI to xConnect!
+Now if we open up Power BIs Data sources and try to connect again.
+We've got a connection from Power BI to xConnect!

 <img src="/assets/img/proxyresults.PNG"/>

-This loads the data from the feed into table-like structures that you can query in PowerBI.
+This loads the data from the feed into table-like structures that you can query in Power BI.
 The xConnect oData service gives you Interactions, Contacts and DeviceProfiles table to work with as datasources.

 <img src="/assets/img/tables.PNG"/>

-With a simple Measure in PowerBI we can get a break down of the user agents that have accessed our site.
+With a simple Measure in Power BI we can get a break down of the user agents that have accessed our site.

 <img src="/assets/img/useragents.PNG"/>

-This was just a simple example, but PowerBI is quite powerful and you can expand tables, make relationships between the tables and provide filters.
+This was just a simple example, but Power BI is quite powerful and you can expand tables, make relationships between the tables and provide filters.

-Obviously this set up is not just limited for use with PowerBI, you could even use it to allow JavaScript code to access the oData service - see this library here <a href="http://www.odata.org/blog/OData-JavaScript-library-o.js-explained/" target="_new">http://www.odata.org/blog/OData-JavaScript-library-o.js-explained/</a>
+Obviously this set up is not just limited for use with Power BI, you could even use it to allow JavaScript code to access the oData service - see this library here <a href="http://www.odata.org/blog/OData-JavaScript-library-o.js-explained/" target="_new">http://www.odata.org/blog/OData-JavaScript-library-o.js-explained/</a>

 That's it for now.
 As ever, I hope it was useful.